MIRNEsAA/appium_test/LoginAppTestDoc/test_cases.md

 1. Start the activity
 1. Enter a valid password in the "Password" field
 1. Click the exclamation mark  next to the "E-mail" fields
+1. Verify that the "Sign in or Register" is not enabled

 Expected Results
 ----------------
 1. The sign-in screen appears
 1. Masking characters are displayed in the field.
 No red exclamation mark is shown.
 The "Sign in or Register" button is not enabled.
 An exclamation mark icon is displayed next to the "E-mail" field.
 1. A popup saying "Not a valid username" is displayed.
-The "Sign in or Register" button is not enabled.
+1. The "Sign in or Register" button is not enabled.